Joe Biden on the issues, in under 500 words

 - Climate change: Biden introduced an ambitious climate plan in June, calling for net-zero greenhouse gas emissions by 2050.

-- Allegations of inappropriate touching: 7 woman have come forward to address what they describe as inappropriate touching.
+- Allegations of inappropriate touching: 7 woman came forward in 2019 to address what they described as inappropriate touching.

 - Biden responded to allegations, saying he understands "social norms are changing" and "boundaries of protecting personal space have been reset."